jdi-docs/jdi-light/source/includes/_documentation.md

 1. Use spaces, 1 tab size equals to 4
 2. Don't use wildcard imports
 3. Use Intellij's autoreformatting, imports optimization and rearrange option
-4. Fix all codacy issues
+4. Fix all Codacy issues
-5. If codacy issue shouldn't be resolved use warnings supressions
+5. If Codacy issue shouldn't be resolved use warnings suppressions
 6. Use semantic-value names for classes , variables, methods and so on.
 Use full version of words (human instead of h and so on).
 Common abbreviations (as id, uid and so on are applied).
 Use valuable names, for example instead of accountList use accounts and so on
 7. Remove double empty lines, use empty lines only when it make sense (additionally to autoreformatting)
 8. Use correct line breaks: (PROVIDE_SAMPLES)